MrHamid-am/fast-git/README.md

-# fast-git is a project about git tutorials
+Thanks for using our template.
+This template is used to learn git with hamid in captian.com